 Legends of Runeterra is Riot Games’ collectible card game, set in the same universe as League of Legends.
-A large part of the champions found in League of Legends have been split across six factions in Legends of Runeterra, namely: Demacia, Freljord, Ionia, Noxus, Piltover and Zaun, and Shadow Isles.
+A large part of the champions found in League of Legends have been split across six factions in Legends of Runeterra, namely: Demacia, Freljord, Ionia, Noxus, Piltover and Zaun, Shadow Isles, and Bilgewater.
 In this article we’ll take a look at the four champions from Demacia, their second level, their Champion Spells and any other cards related to them.

 On the official map of Runeterra, Demacia is described as follows: “Demacia is a proud, lawful kingdom with a prestigious military history.
 Founded as a refuge from magic after the Rune Wars, some might suggest that the golden age of Demacia has passed, unless it proves able to adapt to a changing world.
 Self-sufficient and agrarian, its society is inherently defensive and insular, valuing justice, honor, and duty above all else.”